 |---|---|---|

-This chapter teaches how contrastive learning shapes that vector space.
+Contrastive learning shapes that vector space.
 The agent still needs evidence and authorization gates; embeddings decide which text gets considered before those gates run.

 Averaging context-free word vectors is a useful baseline, but it loses order and context.
 Don't confuse that baseline with mean pooling contextual token outputs inside a trained sentence encoder: pooling specifies how to produce one vector; the training objective determines whether its geometry supports retrieval.
 A common objective is contrastive learning, which rewards a relevant pair for scoring above irrelevant candidates.

 A simple approach to creating a sentence embedding is to calculate the word vectors for each token in the sentence and then average them.
 This naive baseline is fast but loses important structural information.
-The function below uses a tiny local vector table so you can run the baseline and see exactly what it throws away:
+This function uses a tiny local vector table so you can run the baseline and see exactly what it throws away:

 1word_vectors: dict[str, tuple[float, float, float]] = {

-2 "carrier": (0.9, 0.1, 0.0),
+2 "compiler": (0.9, 0.1, 0.0),

-3 "delayed": (0.8, 0.2, 0.1),
+3 "calls": (0.8, 0.2, 0.1),

-4 "order": (0.7, 0.1, 0.2),
+4 "linker": (0.7, 0.1, 0.2),

-5 "refund": (0.1, 0.9, 0.2),
+5 "build": (0.1, 0.9, 0.2),

-6 "posted": (0.2, 0.8, 0.1),
+6 "failed": (0.2, 0.8, 0.1),

 7}